DeepRank/PSSMGen/README.md

 - `workdir` is your working directory for one specific protein-protein complex.
 - `pdb` folder must contain the PDB files.
 - `fasta` folder contains the protein sequence [FASTA](https://en.wikipedia.org/wiki/FASTA_format) files.
-The code can generate the FASTA files by extracting sequences from the `pdb` file , or you can manually create this folder and put customed FASTA files there.
+The code can generate the FASTA files by extracting sequences from the `pdb` file , or you can manually create this folder and put customised FASTA files there.
 - `pssm_raw` folder stores the PSSM files.
-The code can automatically generate them, or you can manually create this folder and put customed PSSM files there.
+The code can automatically generate them, or you can manually create this folder and put customised PSSM files there.
 - `pssm` folder stores consistent PSSM files, whose sequences are aligned with those of PDB files.
 This folder and its files are created automatically.
 - `pdb_nonmatch` folder stores the inconsistent PDB files, while the related consistent PDB files are in the `pdb` folder.
 This folder and its files are created automatically.